gnome-terminator/docs/source/preferences.rst

   If active and set, then the custom font to be used in the terminal.

-.. warning:: With newer versions of some of the underlying libraries,
-             using a bitmap font can cause the Preference window to crash.
-If you find this happening, you will need to either remove the configuration from the Terminator :ref:`configuration file <config-file>` or you will
-             need to change your system settings.
-Please see `LP#1294699`_ for more information.

 **Allow bold text** (default: on)

   Allows you to disable the use of bold fonts in the terminal.

-**Anti-alias text** (default: on) †*Not in GNOME Terminal*

-  In Terminator you can turn the font smoothing off.
-This is no longer possible in GNOME Terminator.

 **Show titlebar** (default: on)